typst/typst/tests/suite/scripting/import.typ

 --- import-source-field-access ---
 // Usual importing syntax also works for function scopes
 #let d = (e: enum)
-#import d.e
 #import d.e as renamed
 #import d.e: item
 #item(2)[a]

+--- import-source-field-access-wildcard ---
+#let d = (e: enum)
+// Error: 2-12 cannot import all items from a dynamic module
+// Hint: 2-12 use `import "..." as x` to give a name to the module
+#import d.e

 --- import-item-rename-unnecessary ---
-// Warning: 23-27 unnecessary import rename to same name
+// Warning: 15-27 unnecessary import rename to same name
 #import enum: item as item

 --- import-rename-unnecessary ---